IBM-Bluemix-Docs/mass-data-migration/import-data.md

 You can move your data into a {{site.data.keyword.cos_full}} bucket by using {{site.data.keyword.mdms_full_notm}}.
 {: shortdesc}

-After you receive and set up the {{site.data.keyword.mdms_short}} device, you can start loading your data.

 This content is currently being developed.
 We welcome your feedback!
 Reach out to Crystal Barragan (`@cbarragan`) on Slack, or [raise a doc issue ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://github.ibm.com/Bluemix-Docs/mass-data-migration/issues){: new_window} in our repository.
 {: note}